SpongePowered/SpongeDocs/source/contributing/implementation/debugging/git.rst

 With a name picked out and the appropriate branch to create from checked out, you can now use ``git checkout --recurse-submodules -B <new_branch>`` to create the new branch.
 Git creates the new branch and switches your repository to it.
-And, you are ready to make any necessary adjustments to settings in your workspace or IDE.
+Now, you are ready to make any necessary adjustments to settings in your workspace or IDE.

 .. tip::
     The ``--recurse-submodules`` parameter ensures SpongeCommon and SpongeAPI are changed to the proper commit as well.